 - Optimize our blogs usersnap.com/blog (English blog) and usersnap.com/de/blog (german blog)

 - Optimization goal: Get a grading higher than 85 on mobile & desktop

 And most importantly: We didn’t want to spend days and nights optimizing our blog.

 Clean up your plugins

-If you have your WordPress site running for a while, I’m sure you’ll have some old and deactivated plugins in place.
+If you have your WordPress site running for a while, you might find some WordPress problems, and I’m sure you’ll have some old and deactivated plugins in place.